harshasrikara/harshasrikara.github.io/README.md

 # harshasrikara.github.io
 Portfolio / Personal Website

+## New Site Update Coming Soon, existing site will be moved to harshasrikara.com/2019

 Portfolio website designed from scratch in html and css No Javascript yet.
 Arrow animations for site were created based on the outlined free design by 60 css arrows